GuanZhengkang/guanzhengkang.github.io/_pages/about.md

 - **Best CV Project** --- *2024 Imperial College Data Science Winter School*   *(01.2024 - 02.2024)*
 - Low-Resolution Small Dataset Version of the Brain Tumor Segmentation (LS-BraTS) Challenge
-- Using 3D-Net network for segmentation and achieving a Dice coefficient of 85.4% on the test set, securing the top position.
 - Our experiments indicate that commonly used data augmentation methods do **not** effectively address the challenges posed by small sample sizes and low-resolution, instead leading to a significant increase in training costs.
 - The accuracy improvement from enhancing the U-Net network structure is also **not** significant, even though it consumes more computational resources.
 - We employ a **region-restricted normalization** approach, which significantly enhances the efficiency of the network.
 And it does not increase the training burden; instead, it leads to earlier convergence during network training.